 The first camera I owned was in college – a gift from my sister (one of my biggest supporters) – a Kodak film camera.
 I took that everywhere with me.
 The curiosity, surprise and excitement around waiting for the photos to come back provided me with patience, focus and a strong eye for framing my photos.

-I interned at MGM Studios’ Photography department where I began my love of photography.
+I interned at MGM Studios’ Publicity / Photography department where I began my love of photography.
 The red carpet premieres I attended gave me glimpse for anticipating shots, working with narrow windows of opportunity and working in spontaneous environments helped me understand what this profession would entail.

-In 2011, I moved to the Upper West Side in NYC for a few years.
-There I took my first and only photography class (out in Central Park where we crossed paths with Woody Allen) and I quickly learned that I hated classes and preferred candid moments, unique personalities and composing photos by taking what is given to me versus forcing things.
+In 2011, I moved to the Upper West Side in NYC and I took my first and only photography class in Central Park (where we crossed paths with Woody Allen) and quickly learned that I hated staged shots and prefer candid moments, unique personalities and composing photos by taking what is given to me versus forcing things.

 The only two photographers I have ever followed are – Brandon Stanton (Humans of New York) and the late great Bill Cunningham (New York Times).
 In 2013 I purchased a one way ticket to Europe and couchsurfed my way for 3 months exploring some amazing cities and meeting some incredible people.
 That experience led me to pursue photography as a career.

-After much research, I noticed not only did people lack good, natural photos of themselves but also needed help with selecting the most appropriate dating apps, analyzing photos and body language, writing bios and being comfortable in their own skin.
+After much research, I noticed people lack good, natural photos of themselves as well as needed help with selecting the most appropriate dating apps, analyzing photos and body language, writing bios and being comfortable in their own skin.
 My experience capturing candid photos at large scale events (corporate holiday parties, festivals and fundraisers etc.) provided a natural segue to working with people in a more intimate setting.

 Today, I seek out individuals who are camera-shy, introverts, socially awkward, cannot smile, are new to online dating or who have had bad experiences with other photographers.
 While mostly focusing on professional business headshots and casual online dating photos, I do take on other types of opportunities on a case by case basis i.e. couples who don’t want cheesy, staged and cliche engagement photos, personal travel photos for people visiting the San Francisco Bay Area and unique events.

 My goal is to make photography approachable for all, change the expectations about what makes a great photograph and help people appreciate their appearance and be comfortable in their own skin.
 I love capturing pictures of people and want to change people’s perception about getting in front of the camera.